Understanding the interplay of entanglement and nonlocality: motivating and developing a new branch of entanglement theory: Nonclassicality of correlations for states and boxes

-\textbf{(ii) LOSR is the right choice of free operations for state-to-box conversions.} \\ Traditionally, the question of whether a given entangled state can realize a given nonlocal box is usually interpreted as whether there exists some set of quantum measurements on each wing that can be implemented on the given state to yield the conditional probability distribution of outcomes given settings associated to the given nonlocal box.
-In other words, whether a given state-to-box conversion relation holds or not is traditionally evaluated relative to local operations (LO).
+Historically, the question of whether a given entangled state can generate a given nonlocal box has been interpreted as the question of whether there exists some set of quantum measurements on each wing that can be implemented on the entangled state to yield the conditional probability distribution of outcomes given settings which is associated to the nonlocal box.
+(For instance, this is the case in discussions of self-testing of states by boxes, as we note in Sec.~\ref{sec:selftesting}.)
+In other words, whether a given state-to-box conversion relation holds or not is traditionally evaluated relative to Local Operations (LO).
+The reason, presumably, is that state-to-box conversions have heretofore been conceptualized as analogues of a Bell experiment, wherein the choice of local measurement at one wing has traditionally been presumed to be independent of the choice at any other wing, even though this independence is not needed to derive the Bell inequalities.\footnote{The assumption that the setting variables are independent of the hidden variables, on the other hand, {\em is} needed to derive the Bell inequalities.}